 Be part of the South London Gallery’s future

 We have raised £3.85m of the overall £4m fundraising target to restore the Fire Station, including major support from the Heritage Lottery Fund, the Mayor of London and Arts Council England.
-Building work commenced in March 2017 and the very final stage of our fundraising campaign is underway to secure the final £150,000.
+The very final stage of our fundraising campaign is now underway to secure the final £150,000.

 Please click here to find out more about how you can support and become involved in the Fire Station.